princefishthrower/chrisfrew.in/src/pages/welp-i-did-it/index.md

 So yes, any one or a combination of these will pay the bills.

 I realize, _none_ of these (or probably even a combination) will pay as high as my comfy logistic / warehousing full-time job.
 But I also realized over the past few months, _I don't give a damn about money!_ Sure, I could go the Mr. Money Mustache route and just keep truckin' away at my current job with a high savings rate, and become financially independent in 7-8 years.
 But to me, that's 7-8 years of sunk cost, working at albeit a decent, but ultimately where-I-don't-want-to-be job.
-If I spent those 7-8 years building out projects that first 1. allow me enough income to survive, and 2. are valuable projects that I value, then I have many many years after that to continue building, instead of after those 10 years starting 'fresh' only with the single added confidence that I am financially independent.
+If I spent those 7-8 years building out projects that first

+1. Allow me enough income to survive, and

+2. Are valuable projects that I value and believe make a difference in the world

+Then I have many many years after that to continue building, instead of after those 7-8 years, starting 'fresh' only with the single added confidence that I am financially independent.

 Worst case, I fail and a year from now I run back to the security of a full-time job.
 (Hopefully not the case!)

 It's a similar story with options trading, [another toy project of mine](https://medium.com/@frewin.christopher/i-set-aside-1000-to-learn-options-trading-b32bf47db656).
-A lot of people say you can learn a lot from paper trading, but in the camp of people with real trading experience say you can never really learn unless real money is on the line.
+A lot of people say you can learn a lot from paper trading, but people with real trading experience say you can never really learn unless real money is on the line.
 If I springboard into the abyss that is freelance / maker / creative / digital nomad, I'm _forced_ to do my best work, and a lot of it, because it's the only chance I have to pay my bills.
 Quotes that ring to this tune can be seen all over by (now) extremely successful people:

 > I was in the zone, trying to make a living<br/>
 Heading to work in the morning<br/>